vmware-archive/pop/docs/source/topics/sub_patterns.rst

 Spine Pattern
 =============

-The spine pattern is very common, because it defines the startup spine of an application.
+The spine pattern is very common because it defines the startup spine of an application.
 This is a pattern where your application loads up config data, starts worker processes and loads the bulk of the subsystems to be used.